 We’re delighted that you’re interested in learning how to care for patients as a Certified Nursing Assistant through the Adventist Health/California Preparatory College CNA Program.
 At Adventist Health, our mission inspires us to care for each patient as a whole person – mind, body and spirit.
 As a CNA, you will be on the frontline of patient care, joining other professionals dedicated to patient-centered care and clinical excellence.

-How much can I earn as a CNA at Adventist Health Sonora?
+How much can I earn as a CNA at Adventist Health?

-CNAs at Adventist Health Sonora can build their careers while practicing in an environment where associates feel valued and supported.
-Adventist Health offers competitive Wages and benefits are competitive.
+CNAs at Adventist Health can build their careers while practicing in an environment where associates feel valued and supported.
+Adventist Health offers competitive wages and benefits.
+According to Salary.com, CNA pay ranges in California typically fall between $33,169 and $40,996, however, pay ranges can vary widely depending on the job location and many other important factors.

 What does a CNA do?